 - Social development activities in health, education, agriculture, economic growth and sub-national governance.
 This includes improving healthcare infrastructure, providing training on health knowledge and practices, increasing access to safe drinking water, providing training and resources to provincial and district education departments and teacher training colleges (TTCs), training farmers on cultivating fodder crops, and providing kitchen gardens for poor women.
 These activities have reached more than 10,000 beneficiaries as of September 2014.

 - Strategic investments to fund the social development activities over the long term.
-For example, MIAD is developing a project to invest in a Kabul-based almond processing facility.
+The investment pipeline is currently exploring deals in the agribusiness, energy and telecommunications sector.

 Conducted over 30 public health promotion trainings for community and government groups in Ishkashim district.